jm-multiverse/spaceflight-news/README.md

   `npm run dev`

 This will spin up a development server on http://localhost:5173/.
-Edit your code and you'll see your changes live in your browser.
+Edit your code and you'll see your changes live in your browser upon save.

 ## Contributing
 To contribute your changes to the application, make your development changes on a seperate branch.